Cost of Living in Hungary

 Image source: Shutterstock

 Home to just over 9.7 million people, Hungary is a landlocked central European country that borders Romania, Ukraine, Slovakia, Austria, Slovenia, Croatia and Serbia.
 The capital Budapest is bisected by the Danube river and it contains many architectural wonders including castles as well as spas and baths from both Turkish and Roman influences.
-Whether you’re going to Hungary to study there for a semester or you’re making a permanent move with your family, knowing about the cost of living there will help you budget better.
-So, this post is for you if you are:

 • Planning on visiting Hungary